 So don’t squander this chesed — use it.
 Use it to make thoughtful decisions in this world, use it to prepare yourself for the World to Come.

 Join us at NASCK, the National Association of Chevra Kadisha, as we discuss a wide variety of issues around death and dying in the Jewish tradition.

-Subscribe to our blog, Here and Hereafter: Conversations for Mortals, and share your thoughts, your questions, and your experiences.
+Subscribe to our blog, Comfortable Conversations about Uncomfortable Topics, and share your thoughts, your questions, and your experiences.